rsvihladremio/dremio-stress/README.md

   -u, --http-user=<dremioHttpUser>
-                          the user used to submit HTTP queries -v, --verbose           -v for info, -vv for debug, -vvv for trace
+                          the user used to submit HTTP queries -v, --verbose           -v for info, -vv for debug, -vvv for trace -x, --execution-sequence=<queriesSequence>
+                          specify RANDOM or SEQUENTIAL to specify the execution sequence
 ```

 ## Contributing